The 4 Best Times to Travel to Japan: Your Ultimate Seasonal Guide

 Early summer also brings the rainy season (tsuyu), usually from June into early July.
 While it might sound like a downer, the rain often brings a certain beauty to the gardens and landscapes.
 Plus, it usually doesn’t rain all day, every day.

-As summer progresses, the festival season really kicks into high gear.
+As summer continues, the festival season reaches its peak.
 The Gion Matsuri in Kyoto and the Tenjin Matsuri in Osaka are two of the most famous, drawing huge crowds with their elaborate processions and vibrant atmosphere.
 And those summer fireworks displays?
-Absolutely incredible!
+Incredible!
 Imagine sitting by a riverbank, watching thousands of fireworks light up the night sky – it’s an unforgettable experience.

 Pros of Summer: Lively festival atmosphere, stunning fireworks displays, lush green scenery, opportunities for hiking in the Japanese Alps, and visiting coastal areas.